bislewl/zencart_additional_images_uploader/README.md

    there are no overwrites.
 4. Load or reload your Zen Cart admin and module will self install.

+PRE 1.5.6 Versions:
+1. Upload the ajax.php file into your admin directory.
+This isn't needed as 1.5.6 now supports this
+2. Move the File
 ============= OPTIONAL Core Modification =============

 This modification allows access via the admin product listing page.